Chinecherem/MarketPeak_Ecommerce/README.md

 #1.1 Version Control
 - Created a directory "MarketPeak_Ecommerce" and initialized a git repository inside the directory to manage the version control.
-- To cretae directory and initialize directory:
+  #command to cretae directory and initialize directory:

   ```bash
 mkdir MarketPeak_Ecommerce